slingr-stack/http-package/README.md

 ### Read timeout

-This is the maximum time the service waits to receive the response to a request to an external service.
+This is the maximum time the package waits to receive the response to a request to an external service.
 If it times out, an exception is thrown and the request canceled.
 Default value: 60000 ms (60 sec).
 Set to zero to wait indefinitely.

 ### Follow redirects

-If it is enabled, the service will automatically redirect when it receives a `3xx` HTTP status code as response to a request.
+If it is enabled, the package will automatically redirect when it receives a `3xx` HTTP status code as response to a request.

 ### Webhook URL

-This is the URL the service will be listening for requests, which will be sent as events to the app.
+This is the URL the package will be listening for requests, which will be sent as events to the app.

 ### Sync Webhook URL

-This is the URL the service will be listening for requests, which will be sent as events to the app.
+This is the URL the package will be listening for requests, which will be sent as events to the app.

 The difference with the webhooks above is that in this case, the listener should return a